Back to all posts

 Many people think myofascial release and deep tissue massage are the same, but they work in very different ways.
 A deep tissue massage uses firm pressure and slow strokes to target the deeper layers of muscle and relieve knots.
 Myofascial release, on the other hand, applies gentle, sustained pressure to the fascia—the web of connective tissue that wraps around your muscles and organs.
 Your therapist will use slow, stretching movements without oil or lotion to feel for restrictions and gently release them.
 This approach targets the source of tightness in the fascial system rather than just the muscle itself.

-Why It Might Work When Other Massages Don’t
+Why It May Work When Other Massages Haven’t

 Have you ever had a persistent pain that other massages only seem to help for a day or two?
 That might be because the root of the problem is in your fascia.
 When fascia becomes tight or restricted, it can pull on your muscles and joints, causing pain and limiting your movement.
 Myofascial release directly addresses these restrictions.
 By making the connective tissues more flexible, this therapy can greatly reduce pain and help you move more freely.
 It’s a non-drug treatment that gets to the source of the problem, offering lasting relief where other methods might fall short.